 Compiled languages like Go have the capability to generate static binaries that bundle all the libraries and dependencies needed to run the application.

-This feature allows you to create extremely lightweight Docker images, as you don't need an operating system or runtime libraries to run the application — you only need the compiled binary itself.
+This feature allows us to create extremely lightweight Docker images, as we don't need an operating system or runtime libraries to run the application — we only need the compiled binary itself.

 scratch image provided by Docker is a minimal, empty image that serves as a base for such statically compiled applications.
 It literally starts "from scratch," containing only an empty filesystem.